xcodian/youtube-dl-web/README.md

   The UI is modern, easy to use and informative.
 Arguably the biggest limitation of youtube-dl is the command line interface, as most users do not know how to use it, and would often go back to subpar websites for downloading videos, at a lower quality.

+- Direct Substitution

+  You can simply replace "www.youtube.com" with the tool's URL (keeping the watch?v= part), and it will automatically pick up the video URL you are trying to use.